Time-dependent black hole lensing from ringdown quasinormal mode: Conclusion

-\acknowledgments A. O and R. P. would like to acknowledge networking support of the COST Action CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), the COST Action CA22113 - Fundamental challenges in theoretical physics (THEORY-CHALLENGES), the COST Action CA21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), the COST Action CA23130 - Bridging high and low energies in search of quantum gravity (BridgeQG), and the COST Action CA23115 - Relativistic Quantum Information (RQI) funded by COST (European Cooperation in Science and Technology).
-A. O and R. P. would also like to acknowledge the funding support of SCOAP3.
+\acknowledgments The author is grateful for helpful discussions with A. {\"O}vg{\"u}n.
+R. P. would like to acknowledge networking support of the COST Action CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), the COST Action CA22113 - Fundamental challenges in theoretical physics (THEORY-CHALLENGES), the COST Action CA21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), the COST Action CA23130 - Bridging high and low energies in search of quantum gravity (BridgeQG), the COST Action CA23115 - Relativistic Quantum Information (RQI) funded by COST (European Cooperation in Science and Technology), and SCOAP3 (Switzerland) for their support.